Samsung/tizen-docs/docs/application/dotnet/guides/uix/voice-control.md

 1. Create a command list with a command list handle.

     The command list can include many commands, which each have a command text and type.
-The list can have both the `Foreground` and `Background` type commands (the types are defined in the [Tizen.Uix.VoiceControl.CommandType](https://samsung.github.io/TizenFX/latest/api/Tizen.Uix.VoiceControl.CommandType.html) enumeration.
+The list can have both the `Foreground` and `Background` type commands (the types are defined in the [Tizen.Uix.VoiceControl.CommandType](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.VoiceControl.CommandType.html) enumeration.
 The foreground commands are valid when the application is in a visible state and the background commands are valid when the application is in a visible or invisible state.

     You can access the command list after you set it to the voice control and when you get the recognition result.

-    ```
+    ```csharp
     void create_command_list()
     {
         try